-What types of swabs are midwives permitted to perform for COVID-19 testing?
+What type of swab is needed to test for COVID-19?

-Midwives are only required to submit a single upper respiratory tract specimen for COVID-19 testing.
+According to Public Health Ontario, midwives are only required to submit a single upper respiratory tract specimen for COVID-19 testing.
+This specimen can be collected through any of the following: